ehu7559/cryptoPalsWriteups/README.md

 ```

 ## Modules of Interest (the challenges most imported from):

+The following challenges are primarily concerned with implementation of
+protocols that are used in later exercises, and are thus of particular interest
+to students of cryptosystems.

 ```
 Challenge 7:    AES-128 ECB (Advanced Encryption Standard, 128-bit, Electronic Code Book mode) Challenge 10:   AES-128 CBC (Advanced Encryption Standard, 128-bit, Cipher Block Chain mode)